DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/native/manage.md

     ![Basic Info](../../images/native-app02.png)

-- Click the __App Resources__ tab to view the Kubernetes resources associated with the native application, such as workloads, services, routes, etc. You also have the ability to edit and delete various resources.
+- Click the __App Resources__ tab to view the Kubernetes resources associated with the native application, such as workloads, services, and routes.
+You also have the ability to edit and delete various resources.

     ![App Resources](../../images/native-app03.png)